joeladams/patternlets/README.md

 Each patternlet source file resides in its own folder, which contains a Makefile to build it.
-The exception to this is the mpi4py patternlets, which are executed as described in each code file.
+The exception to this is the mpi4py patternlets, which are executed using the Python interpreter, as described in each code file.

 In a Terminal, use the 'cd' command to change directory to a given patternlet's folder; then enter 'make'